popgenmethods/smcpp/README.rst

 users.
 In particular, you should be aware that:

 - The ancestral allele is assumed to be the reference allele.
-- The FILTER column is ignored.
+- The FILTER and QUAL columns are ignored.
 - Indels, structural variants, and any non-SNP data are ignored.
 - For sites containing multiple entries in the VCF, all but the first entry is ignored.